mitmedialab/SAR-opal-base/README.md

 If you pull in the submodule, you can get the examples, prefabs, etc. The necessary .cs file is in the SAR-opal-base Assets/Plugins folder already.

+### websocket-sharp
+[Websocket-sharp] (https://github.com/sta/websocket-sharp "websocket-sharp git") is a .Net implementation of websockets, and is used to communicate with the ROS rosbridge_server.

+Note that if you try to build this project, the Newtonsoft.Json dll appears to be missing, so I copied over the prebuilt dll from bin/Debug.

+### MiniJSON
+[MiniJSON] (https://gist.github.com/darktable/1411710 "miniJSON") is a pretty basic C# JSON encoder and decoder.
+It can serialize and deserialize JSON strings, which are sent to and received from the ROS rosbridge_server.
+I've used the code mostly as-is, with one or two of the bug fixes listed in the comments on the github gist page added in.

 ## Miscellaneous Notes
 - When adding new audio to the project, make sure each audio clip is set as a 2D sound.
 This will ensure it plays without the default volume rolloff that 3D sounds have (and thus, is audible when played).
 Note that the Force2DAudio script in Assets/Editor will automatically set any audio files that Unity imports from the Assets folder as 2D sounds, so you probably won't have to worry about this.